beoboo/job-scheduler-library/README.md

 # Job Scheduler Library

+The library exposes methods to:

+* create a new job scheduler (in two different ways)
+* start a job
+* stop a job by its ID
+* get the output of a job
+* get the status
+* wait for all jobs completion (this would be used only in static apps - like the example main - not in the server that’s already waiting for some other events).

+There are two example applications:

+* a [worker](cmd/worker/main.go), that's an example of how the library could be used to spin up child processes;
+* a [main](main.go) app, that's showing:
+    * concurrent example jobs;
+    * how to run the scheduler (so, again, it starts a job, prints the output, prints the status, waits for completion, in a similar way as a server app);
+    * how to run child jobs (in the same way as the worker does).

 ## Requirements

 To test and run the project you need to have an environment configured with cgroup v1.
 The included Dockerfile is built